Jason Vosler

-Jason Glenn Vosler (born September 6, 1993) is an American professional baseball third baseman in the Cincinnati Reds organization.
-He played college baseball for Northeastern University, and was drafted by the Chicago Cubs in the 16th round of the 2014 Major League Baseball draft.
-He made his Major League Baseball (MLB) debut in 2021 with the San Francisco Giants.
+Jason Glenn Vosler (born September 6, 1993) is an American professional baseball third baseman and first baseman for the Chunichi Dragons of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Cincinnati Reds, and Seattle Mariners.
+Vosler played college baseball at Northeastern University, and was drafted by the Chicago Cubs in the 16th round of the 2014 Major League Baseball draft.

 Career

-Early career
+Amateur career

 Vosler attended Don Bosco Preparatory High School in Ramsey, New Jersey.
 He played three years of varsity baseball at shortstop.
 He was second team All-League in 2010, and first team All-State, first team All-County, and first team All-League in 2011.
-In 2011 he batted .518 with 36 runs, 10 doubles, two triples, two homers and 35 RBIs with 15 walks and four strikeouts in 106 plate appearances.
+In 2011 he batted .518 with 36 runs, 10 doubles, two triples, two homers and 35 RBI with 15 walks and four strikeouts in 106 plate appearances.
 He also played wing in varsity hockey.

-He played college baseball for three seasons at Northeastern University, batting .307/.369/.446.
+Vosler attended Northeastern University, and played college baseball for the Northeastern Huskies for three seasons, batting .307/.369/.446.
 In 2012 he won the Colonial Athletic Association (CAA) Rookie of the Year award, and was an All-CAA Third Team selection at second base.